thomasdashney/songkick-listings.js/README.md

 Usage Example
 -----------------------------

-The following code will get all of the show dates for "Snarky Puppy", render some HTML will the provided template, and inject it into the specified DOM element.
+The following code will get all of the show dates for "Snarky Puppy", render some HTML with the provided template, and inject it into the specified DOM element.

 ![](http://i.imgur.com/CU3l4yW.png)